Cirelli scores twice as Tampa Bay beats Predators 4-1

 NASHVILLE, Tenn.
+(AP) — The Tampa Bay Lightning made sure Curtis McElhinney’s first start in net since last March went as smoothly as possible.

-(AP) — Anthony Cirelli scored two goals for Tampa Bay, and the Lightning beat the Nashville Predators 4-1 on Monday night for their fifth straight victory.
+Anthony Cirelli scored two goals for Tampa Bay, and the Lightning beat the Nashville Predators 4-1 on Monday night for their fifth straight victory.

-The defending Stanley Cup champs extended the NHL’s longest winning streak even with goaltender Andrei Vasilevskiy getting his first night off this season.
-Curtis McElhinney started in net and made 22 saves.
+Tampa Bay controlled this game even with goaltender Andrei Vasilevskiy getting his first night off this season.
+McElhinney made 22 saves.

+“I think it was an ideal start for our team,” Lightning coach John Cooper said.
+“To have as little work as he had in the first period, I think that was probably good for him.”

+The defending Stanley Cup champs extended the NHL’s longest winning streak and improved to 8-1-1.
+The 2009-10 Pittsburgh Penguins are the only defending Cup champs since 1943-44 with more wins (nine) through the first 10 games of a season.

 Blake Coleman and Steven Stamkos each had empty-net goals in the final 98 seconds.